CIRSS/geist-p/docs/geist-templates/tags/tag-graph2.md

-The `graph2` tag visualizes a dataset.
-It does not rely on the `PyGraphviz` pacakge, which makes it more flexible compared to the `graph` tag.
+The `graph2` tag returns a DOT string of the visualization of a dataset.
 Here are parameters of the `graph2` tag:

 | Name          | Description                                                    |
 |---------------|----------------------------------------------------------------|